 The Bedfordshire Memory Navigation Service provides support and advice for people living with memory loss and dementia.
 They also support family members.
 For details, Visit the memory navigation service website.

-In Bedford Borough, Tibbs Dementia Foundation provides support.
-Visit the Tibbs Dementia Foundation.
+Tibbs Dementia Foundation also provides support.
+Visit the Tibbs Dementia Foundation website.